-- 12.3.4.1 A Formal Reprimand is a written notification to an employee of misconduct and/or sub-performance.
-Reprimands shall not be subject to the arbitration provisions of Article 8, Disciplinary Appeals. - 12.3.4.2 An employee who has received a formal reprimand and has completed twenty-four (24) months of work without further disciplinary action may request said formal reprimand be removed from the employee's personnel file.
+12.3.4.1 A Formal Reprimand is a written notification to an employee of misconduct and/or sub-performance.
+Reprimands shall not be subject to the arbitration provisions of Article 8, Disciplinary Appeals.

+An employee who has received a formal reprimand and has completed twenty-four (24) months of work without further disciplinary action may request said formal reprimand be removed from the employee's personnel file.
 The City shall remove the reprimand based on a qualifying request.
-Formal reprimands removed from an employee's personnel fileeligible for removal shall not be relied upon for any future disciplinary action, unless the pending disciplinary action is for similar misconduct and/or sub-performance.
+Formal reprimands eligible for removal shall not be relied upon for any future disciplinary action, unless the pending disciplinary action is for similar misconduct and/or sub-performance.